 - The attacker is using a new persistence mechanism on this host.
 There are dozens of startup places and maybe they found a new one that no one else is looking at.

 It’s always good to look in as many places as possible during endpoint triage so that you find some quick hits before diving too deep into a certain area.

 What Malware Remnants Incident Response Professionals Should Know

 We can’t answer the question of “Are there remnants of past executions of known malicious programs?” because we haven’t defined what a remnant is yet.

 Let’s look at the life cycle of a process (refer to this post for basics on processes):

 - It runs and “does stuff”

 So, as a first step in looking for remnants, let’s look at each of these steps.

 When a process is started, it may cause Windows to create various registry keys and event log entries (depending on settings).
-With the exception of process logging, many of the data is stored as a benefit for WIndows so that it can preload libraries or not waste time in the future.
+With the exception of process logging, many of the data is stored as a benefit for Windows so that it can preload libraries and not waste time in the future.

 These locations have names such as: